 Submit an Executive Summary to gauge if a project meets the program's intellectual merit and commercial impact criteria.
 Please note that responsiveness will likely be limited in the 2 weeks leading up to the solicitation deadline.

 Advanced Manufacturing (M)

-The Advanced Manufacturing subtopic aims to support all current and emerging aspects of manufacturing innovations that have the potential to rejuvenate the nation’s manufacturing sector and also improve its efficiency, competitiveness, and sustainability.
-Proposals should be driven by societal/market needs and opportunities, and should identify both the end users of the proposed technology and the proposed pathway to commercialization.
-Proposals that are based on commercially sustainable technical innovations that primarily aim to create positive and enduring social impact are also encouraged.
+The Advanced Manufacturing subtopic aims to support all current and emerging aspects of manufacturing innovations that have the potential to develop new areas in advanced manufacturing as well as rejuvenate the nation’s manufacturing sector by improving its’ efficiency, competitiveness, and sustainability.
+Proposals should be driven by technological advancements that address societal/market needs and enable new opportunities for growth in manufacturing that are both environmentally friendly and compatible with human health.
+Proposers must identify both the end users of the proposed technology and a viable pathway to commercialization.
+Proposals with applicability across all sectors are welcome.
+Proposals that are based on commercially sustainable technical innovations that primarily aim to create positive and enduring social impact are especially encouraged.